up vote 40 down vote favorite

-I'm thinking some sort of problems with security settings on the Amazon EC2 which has limited IPs access to one instance or certificate may need to regenerate.
+I'm thinking there may be problems with security settings on the Amazon EC2, which has limited IP access to one instance; or maybe a certificate needs to regenerate.

 The first thing to do in this situation is to use the -v option to ssh, so you can see what types of authentication is tried and what the result is.
 Does that help enlighten the situation?